THE ROAD TO THE NARROW GATE

 Now I know why ‘Keep the faith’ is such a popular expression — it needs to be said often and always.
 Because it’s damn hard to keep the faith.

-I’m not just talking about faith in God, or any other scientifically Unknown Being, I’m talking about faith in your own will and determination to keep the faith — faith in hope and prayer, and, let’s face it, faith in suspension of disbelief.
+I’m not just talking about faith in God, I’m talking about faith in your own will and determination to keep the faith — faith in hope and prayer, and, let’s face it, faith in suspension of disbelief.

 If you’ve been raised Catholic, as my wife was — and I was not — you’ve already got one, more like two feet on the road to the ’Narrow Gate’ [Matthew 7:13–Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.]

 The Narrow Gate to where?—Heaven, some sort of Life After Death, Something after death?
-The thinking varies on this and is seldom clear, certainly not clearly known, pure speculation, hope and faith.
+The thinking varies on this and is seldom clear, certainly not clearly known, just hope and faith.

 Ah-hah, back to faith we come.